 “I am disappointed that I used a behavior when I felt angry.
 I wish I had been better prepared for that situation.
 I do see what I need to do differently next time.
 Slips are bound to happen in recovery, but overall, I am doing much better than before treatment and that feels hopeful.”

-In addition to managing self-talk around a slip, patients should also refer to their relapse prevention plan in these instances and involve their support networks and treatment team as soon as possible.
-This approach helps ensure the appropriate response and assists the individual in moving forward in their recovery.
+Patients can also refer to their relapse prevention plan in moments of struggle and involve their support networks and treatment team as soon as possible.
+This approach helps ensure the proper response and helps the individual move forward in their recovery.

 Berends, T., van Meijel, B., Nugteren, W. et al. Rate, timing and predictors of relapse in patients with anorexia nervosa following a relapse prevention program: a cohort study.
 BMC Psychiatry 16, 316 (2016). https://doi.org/10.1186/s12888-016-1019-y